microprediction/winning/README.md

 ### Generality

-The density is just a vector.
-So any 'numerical' performance distribution can be used.
+The density is just a vector representing an atomic distribution supported on the natural numbers.
+Thus it can approximate any performance distribution you desire.

 ### Plotting.